Pediatric Extra-Esophageal Reflux Disease

 Symptoms of EERD include cough, exacerbation of asthma, difficulty swallowing, sensation of a lump in the throat, hoarseness and even chronic nasal congestion.

-How is extra-esophageal reflux disease diagnosed?
+How is extra-esophageal reflux disease in children diagnosed?

 The diagnosis of EERD is best made by endoscopy where the stomach and esophagus are examined with a fiberoptic telescope or by a pH/impedance study where a small probe is place through the nose and into the esophagus to record reflux events over a sixteen hour period.
 Oftentimes, an anti-reflux medication is offered instead of completing a diagnostic study.